TheWidlarzGroup/react-native-voice-agent/CONTRIBUTING.md

 yarn example ios
 ```

+## ⚠️ Important: Testing Requirements

+**Always test on real physical devices, not emulators or simulators.**

+The React Native Voice Agent downloads and runs large AI models (Whisper and Llama) locally on the device.
+This means:

+- **Emulators/Simulators are not suitable** for development or testing
+- Models require significant computational resources and storage
+- Audio recording/playback may not work correctly on virtual devices
+- Performance characteristics cannot be accurately assessed on emulated hardware

+### Required for Development:

+- **iOS**: Real iPhone/iPad devices connected via USB or wireless debugging
+- **Android**: Physical Android devices with USB debugging enabled

+The first time you run the app, it will download the required models (can be 1-2GB total) and cache them locally.
+Subsequent runs will use the cached models.

 To confirm that the app is running with the new architecture, you can check the Metro logs for a message like this:

 ```sh